Complex regional pain syndrome

 - Physical examination, looking for swollen joints, changes to skin temperature and appearance

-- Sweat testing, looking for differences between readings on an affect limb and another limb
+- Sweat testing, looking for differences between readings on an affected limb and another limb

 - Thermography, infrared thermometer readings of affected limb's skin temperature